asdcid/Cp-hap/README.md

 rc: reversed complementary sequence
 ```

-In general, only two structures will be observed, such as "LSC_IR_SSC_IRrc" and "LSC_IR_SSCrc_IRrc", which are the single copies (long/short) with the identical or different orientations.
+In general, only two structures will be observed, such as "LSC_IR_SSC_IRrc" (haplotype A) and "LSC_IR_SSCrc_IRrc" (haplotype B), which are the single copies (long/short) with the identical or different orientations.
 The orientation of inverted repeats should be identical between these two structures.
 And the number of reads supporting each structure should be similar (50% vs 50%) if you have enough reads covering at least three conjunctions (see above).

-However, if the ratio of these two structures is far away from 50% vs 50%, or you get only one structure or more than two structures, it suggests that the orientation of two "IR" are not inverted or there are some interesting stories behind your chloroplast genome.
-For example, the _Selaginella tamariscina_ chloroplast genome has a positioned repeats (two "inverted repeats" in the same orientation instead of inverted).
+However, if you get two structures which are not different in the orientation of LSC/SSC (such as LSC_IR_SSC_IRrc and LSC_IRrc_SSC_IRrc), it suggests that your chloroplast genome have haplotypes which as different from the normal haplotype A and B. Under this case, the structure shown in the outputFile is not the real chloroplast haplotype.
+You need to manually check the mapped position of read to infer the real chloroplast genome structure (see above).
+For example, the Selaginella tamariscina chloroplast genome has a positioned repeats (two "inverted repeats" in the same orientation instead of inverted, LSC_IR_SSC_IR).
 In this case, two structure will be observed:LSCrc_IR_SSCrc_IRrc and LSC_IR_SSC_IRrc.